Ajan-S/Python_CompanyTracker/README.md

 ```

 ### List Management
   In order to manage the list, three functions are implemented.
 An add function, a remove function and a clear function.
-The add function, appends the list with the company that has been typed into the input field and into the listbox.
+The add function, appends the list with the company that has been typed into the input field and adds this to the listbox.
 An error will popup with a suitable message if nothing is in the input field or if the company is already in the list.
 After a company has been added the input field is cleared and the new list is saved in the json file.
   ```python
     def add_company(self):
         company = self.company_input_field .get().strip().lower()